EdgeCaseBerg/sn/outline.md

 		- Marie
 		- Stan
 	- Find way for characters to chance meet again
+		- Remy investigating a lead
+		- Susan ... ?
 	- One of them asks the other out

 ### Ch4